andrewhtsai/Interactive-Lab-Hub/Lab 2/README.md

 Our code for the speech-to-text functionality is in vosk_demo_mic.sh and test_words.py; code for text-to-speech (for telling the time) is in espeak_demo.sh and screen_clock.py has the code for the LCD screen clock.

+Contributions: We both worked on the sketches/brainstorming and the LCD screen clock, while Sujith handled the speech-to-text functionality and Andrew handled the text-to-speech portion.